drepo-eth/site/content/drepo/existing-repos/verification/index.md

 dependency: the author's public and private keys.
 As long as the signature creation, meaning the author's keys, is separated from the repository, a valid signature of a modified file cannot be reproduced.

+{{< image-svg
+  src="digital-signature.excalidraw.svg"
+  alt="Digital Signatures"
+  caption="Digital Signatures: A software's author signs the application with the private key and publishes the application file and the signature to the software repository.
+At the same time, they publish the corresponding public key on a key server.
+Subsequently, a can download the signature and application form the repository and the required public key from the key server.
+Given these, they can verify the authenticity of the application files without relying on the security of the repository." >}}

 ### Public Key Discovery